 - … a competitor will charge a similar price or even less for a fixed premium.

-- Further, most life insurance companies offer a term policy until at least age 85, instead of 80.
+- Further, most life insurance companies offer a term policy until at least age 85, with most offering renewable term to age 95, instead of AARP’s cap at age 80.

 - Finally, most insurance carriers include face amounts well beyond $100,000.

 This is a pretty straight forward product.
-It builds cash value, has fixed premiums and death benefit and lasts the rest of your life (as long as you pay your premium).
+It builds cash value, has level premiums and a fixed death benefit.
+Since it is permanent life insurance it lasts the rest of your life (as long as you pay your premium).
 But consider the main drawback of AARP’s permanent life insurance policy: price.

-This policy has fixed premiums and death benefit, builds cash value, and has a two year graded death benefit.
+This policy has fixed premiums and death benefit, builds cash value, and has a two year graded death benefit for AARP members.
 Once again, price is the main way we can differentiate between AARP and the company we represent.